Editorial

+Twenty years.
 Twenty years already.
 For two decades, our project has been driven by a single conviction: ideas precede history and shape its course.
 As the world bends under the weight of multiple crises, as certainties crumble and fears resurface, transatlantic dialogue has never been more essential.
 It is, in fact, vital.

 When the Harvard French Review was founded in 2005, it answered a need: to create a space of intellectual freedom where the great voices of our time could engage with the young researchers of today—those who will shape the world of tomorrow.
 In this laboratory of ideas, where visions clash and perspectives evolve, free spirits have relentlessly questioned the present, challenged dogmas, and reimagined the realm of possibility.